안녕하세요. 토미입니다.

 - 토미:설마요. 처음에는 잘 안돼서 고생을 많이 했죠.

-You use this phrase to comfort someone who made a lot of effort to do something.
+You use this phrase to comfort someone who made a great effort to do something.

 Grammar